epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-04-18-openbox-theme.markdown

 #### Based On

-This work, inspired by <code>xfwm-gaps</code>.
+This work, inspired by <code>Block Theme</code> from [white cat](https://github.com/addy-dclxvi).
 As my admiration, and respect, to his excellent taste in design.

 *	[addy-dclxvi/openbox-theme-collections](https://github.com/addy-dclxvi/openbox-theme-collections/tree/master/Blocks/openbox-3)